The Supsystic team proudly presents a new PRO feature of Popup plugin – A/B testing.

-A/B split testing is one of the easiest ways to increase conversion rates and learn more about your audience, but it is still underutilized by many otherwise very switched on, online marketing professionals.
+A/B testing is one of the easiest ways to increase conversion rates and learn more about your audience, but it is still underutilized by many otherwise very switched on, online marketing professionals.
 This is often because any form of testing is wrongly assumed to be very technical, time consuming and difficult to implement; however this is just not the case.

 A/B testing is a simple way to test changes to your page against the current design and determine which ones produce positive results.
-It is a method to validate that any new design or change to an element on your WordPress site is improving your conversion rate before you make that change to your site code.
+It is a method to validate that any new design or change to an element on your webpage is improving your conversion rate before you make that change to your site code.

 What are A/B testing and conversion rates?